saschahagedorn-f3/gnome-globalprotect/README.md

+:warning: **This repository has been moved to https://github.com/form3tech-oss/gnome-globalprotect**

 # Gnome GlobalProtect

 Displays an icon in the menu bar which opens the GlobalProtect UI when clicked.
 The icon will be grayed out when no VPN connection exists.
 The extension checks for the VPN connectivity status every 5 seconds.

 ## Installation